nutnonoat/intania-computer-vision-at-edge/instruction.md

 * * *

-## 2.Install Greengrass Core on the EC2
+## 2. Install Greengrass Core on the EC2

 ### Installation